 Firstly, chemical pickling can only be done by trained individuals.

 Pickling is by no means an activity to be done by just anybody within your company – the risks are too high.

-Secondly, full-body cover is a must at all times whilst using pickling paste.
+Secondly, a full-body cover is a must at all times whilst using pickling paste.
 Due to all dangers associated with chemical pickling, every inch of your body must be protected and secured.

 Complexity is further increased with infrastructural limitations related to the use of pickling paste.

 Application of pickling chemicals is carried out by brush, spray, or by submerging metal parts in specially constructed baths.

 For obvious safety risks, the pickling process should always be limited to a controlled and restricted area within your production facility.
 Thus, on-site application is never or rarely a suitable option.

 3. Cost inefficiency

 Cost efficiency should always be your number one concern with any type of production – industrial metal processing is no exception.